 There are plenty of hard-working women completely slaying in their respective industries and professions from Brampton.
-In celebration of International Women’s Day, here’s 7 you should know about.
+In celebration of International Women’s Day, here are 8 you should know about.

 Jael Richardson is the mastermind behind The Festival of Literary Diversity (FOLD), Canada’s first festival for diverse authors.
 Jael’s book The Stone Thrower: A Daughter’s Lesson, a Father’s Life, received a CBC Bookie Award, among others.
 Her essay “Conception” is part of Room Magazine’s first Women of Colour edition.
 Currently Jael is book contributor on CBC’s Q.

 Haviah Mighty is paving a path for herself in the male dominated hop hop community by challenging the notion of your typical MC.
 When you hear her lyrical ability, there’s no doubt that she can hold her own.
 Despite the challenges of being a female in an industry that generally favours men, Haviah is determained to continue doing what she does, especially if it means paving the way for the next generation of young women looking to enter the rap game.

 Brampton feminist poet, writer and spoken word artist Rupi Kaur has gone international with her inspiring words.
 The themes in Kaur’s poems deal with violence, abuse, love, loss, and femininity.
 Kaur went viral for her phot essay on menstruation went viral back in 2015 and sparked serious conversation about women’s bodies.
 Her first book of poetry Milk & Honey is a New York Times Bestseller.
 Currently Kaur has 1 million followers on Instagram and continues to inspire them weekly with her poetry.